waffiqaziz/flutter-junitreport/README.md

 Installation
 ------------

-Run `dart pub global activate junitreport` to download the program and make a launch script available: `<dart-cache>/bin/tojunit`.
+Run `dart pub global activate junitreporter_flutter_3x ` to download the program and make a launch script available: `<dart-cache>/bin/tojunit`.

 If the `<dart-cache>/bin` directory is not on your path, you will get a warning, including tips on how to fix it.